Terms of Service

 A) Third-Party Services

-The Services may integrate with Third-Party Services such as Xero, QuickBooks, payment processors, email providers, hosting providers, analytics providers, app stores, and notification services.
-Third-Party Services are governed by their own terms and privacy policies.
-Porosi is not responsible for Third-Party Services, including their acts, omissions, downtime, data handling, pricing, API changes, security, or availability.
+Porosi can connect to Third-Party Services such as Xero, QuickBooks, payment processors, email services, app stores and notification providers.
+Their own terms and privacy notices apply.
+We do not control their acts, omissions, downtime, data handling, prices, API changes, security or availability.

 B) Accounting and Xero

-Porosi may create, sync, receive, or display invoices, contacts, order references, tax rates, stock information, COGS journals, accounting statuses, and related metadata.
+Porosi may create, receive, display or sync invoices, contacts, Order references, tax rates, stock information, COGS journals, accounting statuses and related metadata.
 Porosi does not provide accounting, tax, audit, bookkeeping, legal, or financial advice.
-You are responsible for reviewing, approving, reconciling, filing, retaining, and correcting accounting records, invoices, tax treatment, Xero settings, nominal codes, account mappings, and journal entries.
+You must review, approve, reconcile, file, retain and correct your accounting records, invoices, tax treatment, Xero settings, nominal codes, account mappings and journals.

 C) Payments